Vikaspogu/blog/content/blog/pi-garage-k3s.md

 console.log("Running on http://localhost:" + PORT);
 ```

-Below code let's you simulate a button press; In our case pin number is `19`.
+The below code lets you simulate a button press; In our case, PIN is `19`.
 First, we want to output to low and set the pin to high after 1000ms.
-Please refer to `rpio` [repo](https://github.com/jperkin/node-rpio) for more explaination
+Please refer to `rpio` [repo](https://github.com/jperkin/node-rpio) for more explanation

 ```javascript
 const openPin = process.env.OPEN_PIN || 19;